Multilingualism

 Title

-Here you can give the language constant a title in the various portal languages.
+Here you can assign a title to the language constant in the various portal languages.

-The title corresponds to the value that the constant has - it will be displayed when the constant is used in the selected area.
-Enter the value of your choice here.
+The title corresponds to the value that the constant has when used in the relevant context (e.g., in Velocity).
+Enter the desired value here.

 Prefix |